StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-EvilBox-One.md

 feroxbuster -u http://10.0.2.51:80/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 100 -o ferox_80.json --depth 2 -C 403,404 -x php,html,txt,js
 ```
 {: .nolineno}
-{: .nolineno}

 ![Untitled](/Vulnhub-Files/img/EvilBox-One/Untitled%202.png)

 Now lets look at `/secret/evil.php` file —>

-Since it is blank I think this url is vulnerable to directory traversal attack , but for that I need a parameter on which basis I am gona search the `/etc/passwd` file —>
+Since it is blank I think this url is vulnerable to path traversal attack , but for that I need a parameter on which basis I am gona search the `/etc/passwd` file —>

 Lets use burpsuite for that —>